Furry coffinfish: Etymology

-Distribution
+Distribution and habitat

 The furry coffinfish is endemic to the temperate waters of the southwestern Pacific, off east coast of Australia.

-Habitat

 The furry coffinfish is a benthic fish, it is found on muddy bottom of the ocean, Australian continental shelf and upper slope in the deep ocean, usually 200m–2500m.

 The Indian Ocean also has two different types of coffinfish residing in its deep waters: Chaunax nebulosus and Chaunax africanus.
 They differ in color due to different markings on dorsal parts.
 C. nebolosus has green spots and black markings, while C. africanus has long narrow brown bars.

-Physical description
+Description

 The furry coffinfish has a rounded body and ventrally compressed with loose skin; tapering to a small rounded tail.
 Head very large and globose with especially prominent open lateral-line canals; eyes dorsolateral; the mouth is large, oblique to nearly vertical, with relatively small, sharp slender teeth.
 Lure is short, located just behind snout within a depression that it rests in; the esca is mop-like, a dense cluster of numerous, short, thread-like cirri.
 The skin is densely covered with small to minute spine-like scales that are somewhat similar both in shape and feel to placoid scales of sharks.
 Single open lateral-line canal on body joining conspicuous canals on head and extending posteriorly to proximal portion of caudal fin.
 Anal-fin rays 6 or 7 (usually 7); Soft dorsal fin with 10 to 12 rays; pectoral fins narrow and paddle-like, with 10 to 15 soft rays; greatest distance between anterolateral angles of sphenotic bones is 15 to 23% of the standard length.
 10 to 13 Neuromasts in a supraorbital row, 2 to 4 neuromasts in the upper pre-opercular row, 3 to 5 neuromasts in the lower pre-opercular row, 10 to 13 in pectoral row, 29 to 42 in lateral line.
 The color of C. endeavouri is generally pink, reddish, orange, or rose-colored; some with pale diffuse spots of yellow or olive green.